JavierxHernandez/jsonapi/README.md

 ## Header validation Json:api

+php artisan make:middleware ValidateJsonApiHeaders
+Note: The middleware for routes is configured in the App Kernel.

 (Request): GET | POST | PATCH | DELETE
 sent: accept application/vnd.api+json
 Or get: 406 Not Acceptable